 DISCLAIMER: The information contained in these reports and online resources may be synthesized in a way to reflect only a portion of the OWRI data.
 These resources may also reflect previous versions of the OWRI database and may not include newer data.

-To complement the online reporting of OWRI, OWEB suggests using an online tool for creating a project location map.
+To complement OWRI's online reporting, OWEB suggests using an interactive tool for creating a project location map.
 Please review these guidance documents.

 Additional guidance is provided on OWRIO's Upload File page.